Notice of Privacy Practices

 II.
 How the Community Health Center, Inc. May Use or Disclose Your Health Information

-- For Treatment, Payment and Healthcare Operations
+A. For Treatment, Payment and Healthcare Operations

 - For Treatment.
 CHCI may use and disclose your health information to provide you with treatment and services and to coordinate your continuing care.
 Your health information may be used by doctors, counselors, dentists, and nurses, as well as by lab technicians, dieticians, specialists or others involved in your care, both within and outside CHCI.
 For example, a pharmacist will need certain information to fill a prescription ordered by your doctor.